nick-calzada/Bird_Calls/README.md

 # Bird_Calls
-Categorizing bird calls using computer vision techniques.
+Categorizing bird calls using machine learning techniques for the purpose of producing compositional data.